-In the fall of 2008 we administered the CPCE to 9 students with the result that 7 passed and 2 had to retake the exam the following semester, spring 2009.
-We generally have more students taking the CPCE in the spring than in the fall, and spring 2009 was no exception.
+In the fall of 2009 we administered the CPCE to 4 students with the result that 2 passed and 2 had to retake the exam the following semester, spring 2010.
+We generally have more students taking the CPCE in the spring than in the fall, and spring 2010 was no exception.
 We had 11 students take it in that semester with the result that all but 2 passed.
-Both of these students were given additional essay exams in the area(s) of their lowest scores.

 When we examine the scores we conclude that those who did not pass simply did not prepare well for the exam.
-Those who did pass, however, seemed to have their lowest scores in the area of Career and Lifestyle Development.
-Since this is true for both the fall and spring administrations of the CPCE, we have to look at the value of teaching online courses.
+Further, the lowest scores overall appear to be in the areas of Career and Lifestyle Development, and Appraisal.
+These are the two courses that have been increasingly offered online or ITV.
+This suggests that Distance Education may not be as effective as classroom instruction.

 We try to identify those content areas of the CPCE (there are 8 discrete content areas) that have the lowest overall score.
-With these two administrations we see that the area of Career and Lifestyle Development had the most frequent of low scores.
+With these two administrations we see that the content areas of Career and Lifestyle Development and Appraisal had the most frequent of low scores.